Stupski FAQs

 At Stupski, we believe that the people closest to the challenges in our communities—not philanthropy—can best determine where funds can make lasting change.
 When we move dollars and decisions back into communities, we move closer to a society of solidarity, centered in justice and equity, where everyone can flourish.
 To realize that future, we are returning all of our resources to the communities we call home by 2029.
 Learn more about our spend down.

 Through dialogue with our partners, we are still learning how we can best support grantee partners’ health, success, and sustainability after we close our doors.
 This has led us to make less restrictive, longer, and larger grants; co-fund initiatives with other funding partners; and participate in funder learning communities.
 Additionally, we invest in efforts that contribute to social change leaders’ wellness and often host capacity building, networking, and peer learning spaces.
+Learn more about how we support our partners.

 As we approach our spend down date and our endowment declines, we will provide fewer grants.
 We have already begun to taper our grantmaking.
 We do not anticipate issuing new grants after 2027.